AI in Manufacturing: The Rise of Intelligent Production

 According to Aera Technology, a machine learning model is typically more accurate than standard forecasting tools by at least 10%.
 A survey of supply chain professionals by the Institute of Business Forecasting mentions that 70% of the respondents consider AI/machine learning technologies to be the future of demand analytics.

-There are various venues for improvements here.
+There are various venues for improvements here by applying AI in manufacturing.
 We’ll talk about just a couple of them.

 - If you run a large manufacturing process, it’s likely that you have a procurement portal for suppliers.
 Chatbots can be used to automate some of the basic communications and help them apply for contracts.